 You plant your annuals, go back to them a week later, and deer have feasted on them!
 What a disaster!
-My heart goes out to you – but that’s not going to spare you the sight of a flower bed become a salad bowl for deer, is it?
+My heart goes out to you – but that’s not going to spare you the sight of a flower bed becoming a salad bowl for deer, is it?

 Most annuals are appetizing to deer, but there are few annual flowers that deer do not prefer to eat.
 These are usually strong-smelling plants or plants with fluffy foliage, which deer do not like.